lgrante/GraphForge/README.md

 ## API reference

-# GraphProps
+### GraphProps

-The interface representing the properties for the graph component.
+The GraphProps represents the properties for the Graph component.

-## Props

 `width: number`
 The width of the graph SVG container in pixels.